 “Captain, we must get him to a hospital.
 Even I am unsure how much voltage he has sustained.”

-Sighing, he settles on his back and watches Steve sleep.
+Sighing, he settled on his back and watched Steve sleep.
 The man truly was beautiful: his jaw square and strong, as stubborn as the man that bore it.
 His eyes a bold and bright blue, his lips soft and pink.
 A grin just as likely to be friendly as it was cocky in the middle of a fight.
 He was polite, ridiculously so and it set Tony’s blood ablaze to get Steve to the point where he lost some of that propriety.
 The times when Tony got a glimpse at the man behind the curtain: the one that hated losing at anything, card games included.
 The times when Tony’s flirting was just outrageous enough that Steve blushed soft and pink and stumbled over his words.

 Tony played a dangerous game.
 He knew Steve figured he’d simply been joshing around all that time but it was nice, sometimes, to imagine Steve might find Tony one night in the mansion and lay one on him.
 The silly part of him that lit up whenever Steve smiled at him or teased him back.
 Those days were probably behind him now and Tony knew that.
 Still, it had been nice to pretend that he was just the generous benefactor shameless enough to hit on everyone, including Captain Boy Scout.